bmink/microarcade/README.md

 As mentioned, applications are expected to draw into the frame buffer pointed to by `curframe` using the provided drawing, sprite bliting and text printing functions.
-Then they are expected to tell the library to send this frame to the display.
+Then they are expected to tell the engine to send this frame to the display.

 Two modes for sending frames to the display are supported: